Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Review of Programs.

-NB: The above Procedure is not extensively tested to trap Bugs or side effects and you may use it at your own risk.
-If you find any bugs or issues, please share them with me too.
-The procedure assumes that the Database is implemented with Microsoft Access Security.
+Note: The above procedure has not been extensively tested for bugs or side effects, so it should be used at your own risk.
+If you encounter any issues, please share them.
+The procedure assumes that the database is implemented with Microsoft Access Security.

-Visit the Page: Unsecured Database and Users Log to find out how to get a User's Name when the shared database is an Un-secured one.
-In un-secured databases, the CurrentUser() Function will always return the User Name as Admin.
+For unsecured databases, visit the page Unsecured Database and Users Log to learn how to retrieve a user’s name.
+In unsecured databases.
+The CurrentUser() function will always return the username as Admin.

 Share: